PureDreamerGk/Carl_Xiong_Research_Log/Carl_Xiong_Research_Log _f21.md

 ___

-# Week 10 (11/25-12/1)
+# Week 10 (11/25-12/3)

 **Goals**:

 - [X] Attend the research group meeting as scheduled and record attendance

-- [x] Finish Reflection 4 and Final reflection and team member rating survey
+- [x] Finish Reflection 4 and team member rating survey

 - [ ] Find a graduate student and arrange to meet with them sometime this week to ask and record some question regarding their experience in grad school.

 - [X] Final presentation in class

 **Goals**:

+# Wednesday, Dec 1 (1hr)

+* Final presentation in class due to change in schedule

+# Monday, Nov 29 (1 hr)

+* Finish reflection4 and final reflection and the team member survey in class.
+* Prepare to write draft for our final presentation

 ___